steve-liang/dplyr-in-scala/README.md

 ```

 by default csv file loaded are all in String type.
 For data analysis, it will be make more sense to convert String type to its original types.

+in R we can call str() to check types of each columns.
+This can be done similarly in Spark by calling printSchema()
 ```
 /**
   * Let's first see all the column types, equivalent to R's str()